How do I know I’m ready for an editor?

 This depends on which services you are ordering, and the length of your manuscript.
 For each service, I try not to keep it for more than a week.
 If you are ordering more than one service, it may take a little longer.
 If you have a specific deadline, let me know right away!
 I will do everything in my power to ensure that deadline is met.

-Copyediting is correcting any errors that have to do with grammar, spelling, typos and proper paragraphs.
-Proofreading is going over a fully edited manuscript, searching for anything that many have been missed in the final editing process.
+Copy editing is correcting any errors that have to do with grammar, spelling, typos and proper paragraphs, and may include some developmental editing (mainly timeline and consistency errors).
+Proofreading is the final step in editing – going over a fully edited manuscript, searching for typos or small errors that may have been missed in the copy editing process.

 Is proofreading necessary?